Vince Carter

-Vincent Lamar Carter Jr. (born January 26, 1977) is an American former professional basketball player who serves as a basketball analyst for ESPN.
-He primarily played the shooting guard and small forward positions, but occasionally played power forward later in his NBA career.
-He was an eight-time All-Star and a two-time All-NBA Team selection.
-He is the only player in NBA history to play as many as 22 seasons and in four different decades, from his debut in 1999 to his retirement in 2020.
-He was the scoring leader on the 2000 United States Men’s Olympic Basketball Team where the USA defeated France to win the nation’s twelfth Men’s Basketball Olympic gold medal.
-He entertained crowds with his leaping ability and slam dunks, earning him nicknames such as "Vinsanity", "Air Canada", and "Half Man, Half Amazing".
-He has been ranked as the greatest dunker of all time by numerous players, journalists, and by the National Basketball Association (NBA).
-In addition to his dunking prowess, he was a prolific three-point shooter, making the seventh most three-point field goals in league history.
+Vincent Lamar Carter Jr. (born January 26, 1977) is an American former professional basketball player who played for 22 seasons in the National Basketball Association (NBA).
+He primarily played the shooting guard and small forward positions, and was known for his high flying dunks, scoring ability, and athleticism.
+An eight-time All-Star and a two-time All-NBA Team selection, he played 22 seasons in the NBA, the second longest after LeBron James for the most seasons played in league history.
+He is also the only player to have played in the NBA in four different decades (1990s, 2000s, 2010s, 2020s).
+In 2024, Carter was inducted into the Naismith Memorial Basketball Hall of Fame.

+Carter entertained crowds with his leaping ability and slam dunks, earning him nicknames such as "Vinsanity", "Air Canada" (a play on the Canadian airline of the same name), and "Half Man, Half Amazing".
+He has been ranked as the greatest dunker of all time by numerous players, journalists, and by the NBA.

+His Dunk of Death against France during the 2000 Summer Olympics is considered one of the most famous of all time.
+In addition to his dunking prowess, Carter was a prolific three-point shooter, making the tenth most three-point field goals in league history.

 A high school McDonald's All-American, Carter played college basketball for three years with the North Carolina Tar Heels and twice advanced to the Final Four of the NCAA Tournament.
 He was selected with the fifth overall pick in the 1998 NBA draft by the Golden State Warriors, who traded him to the Toronto Raptors.
-Carter emerged as a star in Toronto as he won the 1999 NBA Rookie of the Year Award and the Slam Dunk Contest at the 2000 NBA All-Star Weekend.
-He represented the United States in the 2000 Summer Olympics, where he won a gold medal.
-In December 2004, he was traded to the New Jersey Nets, where he continued his offensive success.
+Carter emerged as a global star in Toronto, winning the 1999 NBA Rookie of the Year Award and the Slam Dunk Contest at the 2000 NBA All-Star Weekend.
+He represented the United States in the 2000 Summer Olympics, where he led the team in scoring and captured a gold medal.
+In December 2004, Carter was traded to the New Jersey Nets, where he continued his offensive success.
 He also played for the Orlando Magic, Phoenix Suns, Dallas Mavericks, Memphis Grizzlies, Sacramento Kings, and Atlanta Hawks.
 He received the Twyman–Stokes Teammate of the Year Award in 2016.
 Off the court, Carter established the Embassy of Hope Foundation, helping children and their families in Florida, New Jersey and Ontario.
 He was recognized in 2000 as Child Advocate of the Year by the Children's Home Society, and received the Florida Governor's Points of Light award in 2007 for his philanthropy in his home state.
+Carter was inducted into the Florida Sports Hall of Fame in 2023.